PR0M3TH3AN/BitcoinConference2024-MeshtasticWorkshop/src/Script/Meshtastic Workshop Script.md

 ![](http://hedgedoc.malin.onl/uploads/293c10f8-debd-4a8a-8cf8-5c56bfc37569.jpg)

-Now were done on the LoRa device side of things.
+ow were done on the LoRa device side of things.
 You should now see a Meshtastic screen on the device with a connection code under the logo.
 We will use this one-time code to connect the phone to this radio.

 ---